-Tanzania broadcaster suspends staff over fake Trump news - BBC News
+Journalists suspended over fake Trump news

 A statement from TBC said editorial procedures had not been followed.

-The broadcaster's Director General Ayub Chacha said that the station should have verified the information before broadcasting.
+The broadcaster's Director General Ayub Rioba said that the station should have verified the information before broadcasting.

 - More on this and other African stories